Veem is a San Francisco based Payment Service Provider (PSP).

-We may use information about you to provide, maintain, and improve our Services, such as:
+We may use Personal Information about you to provide, maintain, and improve our products, Services, or information, such as:

-We may use information about you to improve, personalize and facilitate your use of our Services.
-We also may use information about you to measure, customize, and enhance our Services, including the design, content, and functionality of our applications and websites, or to track and analyze trends and usage in connection with our Services.
+We may use Personal Information about you to improve, personalize and facilitate your use of our Services.
+We also may use Personal Information about you to measure, customize, and enhance our Services, including the design, content, and functionality of our applications and websites, or to track and analyze trends and usage in connection with our Services.

-We may use information you provide to connect you with people you already know.
+We may use Personal Information you provide to connect you with people you already know.
 For example, you may upload contact information from your address book or accounting software.
 We will use that information to help make transactions easier to initiate or fulfill.

 Sharing of Information

-We may share information about you as follows:
+We may share Personal Information about you as follows:

 We also may share aggregated information with third parties that does not specifically identify you or any individual user of our Services.

-You may access, change, or correct information about you by logging into your Veem account at any time by contacting us.
-We may need to verify your identity before granting access or otherwise changing or correcting your information.
+You may access, change, correct, or delete Personal Information about you by logging into your Veem account at any time or by contacting us.
+We may need to verify your identity before granting access or otherwise changing, correcting, or deleting your information.